bwilliams-97/python_projects/neural_odes/README.md

 3. Train model with odeint function, replacing true system with our neural parameterisation (another PyTorch Module).
 Each batch is a different subset of the original state trajectory.
 4. Backprop loss as normal.
 5. The test function plots the model trajectory vs the true trajectory each epoch for comparison.

+## Interest in timeseries modelling
+Neural ODEs have no requirement for data to arrive at fixed intervals, which removes the need for resampling (as with current timeseries modelling with RNN/CNN based models).
+Watch this space...